-Mandy Hunter has been working as an Laboratory Technician at ABS, Global.
+Mandy has been working as an Laboratory Technician at ABS, Global.
 We asked Mandy some questions about her work and her training.

 What biotechnology program did you attend?